Randall G. Worth, Ph.D.

 Deans Award for Teaching Excellence - UT College of Medicine and Life Sciences, 2008

 Dr. Worth is interested in the role of platelets in inflammation and infection.
-Dr. Worth has identified certain membrane domains that participate in phagocytosis and may also be important in mediating phagosome-lysosome fusion.
-Dr. Worth also heads a translational project directed at understanding the role of platelets in such autoimmune diseases as Systemic Lupus Erythematosus.
+Two main projects are currently active to elucidate the immune function of platelets.
+First, Dr. Worth's laboratory has developed a conditional platelet-depletion mouse strain that is useful in studying the in vivo function of platelets during infections or other diseases.
+At a basic science level, Dr. Worth is interested in identifying pathways involved in pathogen destruction by platelets and leukocytes.
+His laboratory has identified certain membrane domains that participate in phagocytosis and may also be important in mediating phagosome-lysosome fusion.
+Dr. Worth also heads a translational project directed at understanding the role of platelets in autoimmune diseases (Systemic Lupus Erythematosus).
 This project is revealing exciting new ways that platelets respond to IgG-complexes and the important interface between thrombosis and inflammation.
-At a basic science level, Dr. Worth is interested in identifying pathways involved in pathogen destruction by platelets and leukocytes within host phagolysosomes.

 21. Dearth, C.L, Goh, Q., Marino, J.S., Cicinelli, P.A., Torres-Palsa, M.J., Pierre, P., Worth, R.G., Pizza,F.X.
 2013.
 Skeletal muscle cells express ICAM-1 after muscle overload and ICAM-1 contributes to the ensuing hypertrophic response.
 PLoS One.
 8(3):e58486.

 20. Woodman, M.E., Worth, R.G., Wooten, R.M.
 2012.
 Serum opsonization promotes the efficient uptake and killing of Burkholderia pseudomallei via induction of NADPH-oxidase by human neutrophils.
 PLOS One.
 7(12):e52276.